Partial Consistency with Sparse Incidental Parameters: Asymptotic Properties

-\item [(2)] if $s_{1}\sim b n/\lambda^{2}$, then $ \sqrt{n}(\hat{\bd{\beta}}_{n}-\bd{\beta}^{\star}) \ConvDist N(0, (b+\sigma^{2})\bd{\bd{\Sigma}}_{X}^{-1}), $ for every constant $b\in\mathbb{R}^{+}$;
+\item [(2)] If $s_{1}\sim b n/\lambda^{2}$, then $ \sqrt{n}(\hat{\bd{\beta}}_{n}-\bd{\beta}^{\star}) \ConvDist N(0, (b+\sigma^{2})\bd{\bd{\Sigma}}_{X}^{-1}), $ for every constant $b\in\mathbb{R}^{+}$;

-\item [(3)] if $s_{1}\gg n/\lambda^{2}$, then $ r_{n}(\hat{\bd{\beta}}_{n}-\bd{\beta}^{\star}) \ConvDist N(0,\bd{\bd{\Sigma}}_{X}^{-1}), $ where $r_{n} = n/(\lambda\sqrt{s_{1}})$. \end{enumerate} \end{thm}
+\item [(3)] If $s_{1}\gg n/\lambda^{2}$, then $ r_{n}(\hat{\bd{\beta}}_{n}-\bd{\beta}^{\star}) \ConvDist N(0,\bd{\bd{\Sigma}}_{X}^{-1}), $ where $r_{n} \sim n/(\lambda\sqrt{s_{1}})$. \end{enumerate} \end{thm}

-\begin{rem} Note that the constant $a$ does not appear in the limit distributions of Theorem \ref{thm3.4} due to cancelation and that the sub-$\sqrt{n}$ consistency emerges in case \emph{(3)} when $s_1$ is large, because the impact of the large incidental parameters is too big for the one-step procedure to handle efficiently.
-For the second case, as $b \to 0$, its condition and limit distribution become those of case \emph{(1)}.
-In the other direction, as $b$ grows large, it approaches case \emph{(3)}. \end{rem}
+When the incidental parameters are really sparse, the size $s_{1}$ of large incidental parameters is small and the size $s_{2}$ or the magnitude $D_{n}$ of bounded incidental parameters is also small so that the conditions of case \emph{(1)} tends to hold.
+This case is of most interest and we denote it as the \emph{main case}.
+The other cases are presented to provide a relatively complete picture of the asymptotic distributions of $\hat{\bd{\beta}}$.
+In fact, Theorem \ref{thm3.6} in Supplement \ref{PC.Paper.Supplement.Asymptotic.Properties} shows more possible asymptotic distributions.
+Note that the constant $a$ does not appear in the limit distributions of Theorem \ref{thm3.4} due to cancelation and that the sub-$\sqrt{n}$ consistency emerges in case \emph{(3)} when $s_1$ is large, because for this case the impact of the large incidental parameters is too big to be handled efficiently by the penalized estimation.
+For case \emph{(2)}, in one direction, as $b \to 0$, its condition and limit distribution become those of case \emph{(1)}; in the other direction, as $b$ increases, it approaches case \emph{(3)}.
+This boundary phenomenon was in spirit similar to that in \cite{Tang2012a}.
+Specially, if $\lambda \ll n^{\alpha_{1}}$, $\kappa_{n}\gamma_{n} \ll n^{\alpha_{2}}$, $s_{1} \ll n^{1-\alpha_{1}}$ and $s_{2} \ll n^{1/2-\alpha_{2}}$, for some $\alpha_{1}\in(0,1)$ and $\alpha_{2}\in(0,1/2)$, then $ \sqrt{n}(\hat{\bd{\beta}}_{n}-\bd{\beta}^{\star}) \ConvDist N(0, \sigma^{2}\bd{\bd{\Sigma}}_{X}^{-1}) $ by the main case of Theorem \ref{thm3.4}.